Alternative Debt Solutions

 Store Card Debt

-An administration order is a debt solution obtained through the courts.
-A legally binding arrangement, it’s an agreement between you and your creditors to resolve your debts over time.
+An administration order is a legally binding arrangement between you and your creditors to resolve your debts over time.

 To obtain one of these, a creditor must first take legal action against you through either a high court or county court judgment.
-If you cannot pay this in full, you could apply for an administration order to resolve the debt providing:
+If you cannot pay the ruling in full, you could apply for an administration order to resolve the debt providing:

 To apply for an administration order you should complete an N92 form – available through the gov.uk website – and take it to your county court.
 Once the document has been signed in front of a court officer, the repayment plan is presented to your creditors.